ivanAvril/GettingAndCleaningData/README.md

 ## Instructions
 1. Download and unzip file of data sets from the link above
-2. Download and open the R script run_analysis.r.
+2. Download and open the R script run_analysis.r
-3. Define the workspace using the setwd function.
+3. Define the workspace using the setwd function
 4. Run the R script run_analysis.r

 ## Output